Henrygb/RepData_PeerAssessment1/PA1_template.md

 The mean number of steps taken each day in complete cases was just over 10766 (the median is close at 10765), though the range is wide: the lowest number was just 41, while the largest was 21194.
+The histogram shows the most frequent bar between 10000 and 11000.

 ```r